utilmind/how-to-run-untrusted-app/README.md

 ## 3. One-time: create a production Dockerfile

 ℹ️ This is production `Dockerfile`!
-For development `Dockerfile.dev` w/ hot reload see instructions below.
+For development `Dockerfile.dev` with hot reload see instructions below.

 In the root of the project, create a file named `Dockerfile` with: